Seminole Audubon Society In Action

 These birds live in small colonies close to people and water and are a valuable asset to the lake as they eat midges and other small insects.

-We noticed that Purple Martins were using light fixtures to build nests and approached the city of Sanford to seek permission to erect the houses in the marina area.
+The project began when we noticed that Purple Martins were using light fixtures to build nests.
+We received permission from the City of Sanford Parks & Recreation Dept. to erect the housing in the marina area.

 The colonies of Purple Martins will help control the insect population along the Sanford waterfront and provide entertainment for people watching them come and go from the gourds.